Easy Greek Potato Bake

 • For a spicy kick, add a sprinkle of crushed chili flakes.

-What is the healthiest way to eat potatoes
+What is the healthiest way to eat potatoes?

 Potatoes are loaded with potassium even though they are high glycemic index carbohydrates that are easily digested and spike your insulin.
 But it has been also said that the body does need these high glycemic index carbs for energy and it doesn’t mean that they are unhealthy for you.
 The healthiest way to eat Potatoes would be to bake (like this Greek potato bake, steamed or sauteed.
 Avoid eating fried potatoes.

-What is the healthiest potato
+What is the healthiest potato?

 Potatoes have a moderate amount of calories and have a high glycemic index.
 Which means that they can easily be digested.
 They have a healthy amount of fiber, vitamins, and minerals that support heart health.
-Fiber is also known to lower cholesterol in your blood and helps with digestion.
-Also, the healthiest types of potatoes would be those with dark-colored flesh such ask Purple Viking and Yukon Gold.
+Fiber is also known to lower cholesterol in your blood and help with digestion.
+Also, the healthiest types of potatoes would be those with dark-colored flesh such as Purple Viking and Yukon Gold.

-what to serve with this easy potato bake
+what to serve with Greek Potatoes

 If you try a recipe and you like it, leave us some feedback in the comment section below, and don’t forget to rate it!
 We would love it if you shared it with friends and family.